Chrom3D/Chrom3D/README.md

 > The recommended pipeline for ChiP-seq data preprocessing and peak calling is https://github.com/CollasLab/edd

 * Fuse Hi-C contact maps and ChiP-seq data into a gtrack file
-> We will provide a python script for this soon.
-The gtrack file format is described in more detail [here](https://hyperbrowser.uio.no/hb/u/hb-superuser/p/gtrack/).
+> The gtrack file format is described in more detail [here](https://hyperbrowser.uio.no/hb/u/hb-superuser/p/gtrack/).

 ## Parameter information